-Time management is one of the main problems when it comes to completing your online degree, although personal circumstance and accessibility are others.
+Time management is one of the main problems when it comes to completing your online degree, although personal circumstances and accessibility are others.

 If you need to fit studying around an already existing job then it can be difficult to find the time, especially when it is put against individual circumstances such as managing a family, looking after elderly relatives or fitting it in alongside two other jobs.

 Finding the time to fit it in could be a pain but it must be scheduled.
 For example, you could actually go to the library on your way to work three mornings a week, or on the way home.
 It is all about finding the right balance for you and this can easily be done as soon as a routine is established.

 The secret to making an online degree or education work is all about how badly you want to do it.
 If you quickly become bored it will be a waste of money.
-The majority of individuals who do take online courses do want to complete them and often need to in order to advance their career.
+The majority of individuals who do take online courses do want to complete them and often need to in order to advance their careers.

 This is the secret to making the degree work for you.
 It may be worth writing down the most compelling reasons why you are doing it in a notebook so you can remind yourself of your “why” whenever you are losing the urge to study.